 As we can see in the above graph, some people eating large amounts of salt may have very low blood pressure, and vice-versa.

 Despite this, much of the media attention is on restricting salt, and it is easy to get the impression that we should just avoid it altogether.

-This isn’t true though; salt is an essential electrolyte and consuming too little can be just as bad as too much.
-For instance, excessive and insufficient sodium intake both increase the risk of cardiovascular disease (40).
+This isn’t true though; salt is an essential electrolyte and consuming too little may also be problematic.
+For instance, some studies show that excessive and insufficient sodium intake might increase the risk of cardiovascular disease (40).

 An easy tip for healthier salt intake is to restrict ultra-processed foods, which are the predominant source of salt in most peoples diets.